 Dog diarrhea is characterized by abnormal loose stool, either very liquid or soft but formed.
-Some diarrhea can result in a change in colour of the stool making it tarry black or jam jelly red, or anywhere in between.
+Some diarrhea can result in a change in color of the stool, making it tarry black or jam jelly red, or anywhere in between.

 Sometimes people will only notice their dog straining to defecate (tenesmus), making it look like constipation but the underlying issue is actually soft abnormal stool.

 - Fever (this can be hard to tell without taking your dog’s temperature, but common signs include red eyes, lethargy/lack of energy and loss of appetite)